pablo-meier/Pablog/posts/2018-03-19-earth-celeste-avatar.md

 </a>
 </div>

-Celeste is a satisfying and heartwarming platformer.
+[Celeste][6] is a satisfying and heartwarming platformer.
 The dialogue is well-written, the art and music are beautiful, and the characters are charming.
 One of its central themes is depression and mental health, and it engages with it in some of the most affirming and relatable ways I've ever seen.